 When was the first time, you came across any song that belonged to a genre of Indian music?

-Every day, music students begin their singing practice with singing one syllable at a time, and as a layman, it would be tough to identify what these are.
+Every day, music students begin their singing practice by singing one syllable at a time, and as a layman, it would be tough to identify what these are.

-You may ask as to why these are important to know right in the beginning, but these are subtly, the integral parts of Indian music.
+You may ask why these are important to know right in the beginning, but these are subtly, integral parts of Indian music.